opensearch-project/dashboards-anywhere/config/playground/metrics/README.md

 This document provides a guide to configure [fluentbit](https://docs.fluentbit.io/manual) and Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) which process EKS cluster logs to OpenSearch and trigger health check CronJob.

-The current metrics folder contains two functions, the detail as following:
+The current metrics folder contains four functions, the detail as following:
 > CronJobs
 >> This folder contains Kubernetes CronJob. `cronjob-healthcheck.yaml` was used to check health for the playground site.
 The health check response memtrics will be piped to OpenSearch by fluent-bit log processor.

 > Fluent-Bit
 >> This folder contains the configuration of fluent-bit, `fluent-bit.yaml` was used for processing the metrics log from Playground site to OpenSearch.

+> Logstash
+>> This folder contains the configuration of logstash, the configuration files were used for processing the cluster metrics log from EKS cluster to Playground OpenSearch.
+Please refer to [Workshop Logstash](https://catalog.us-east-1.prod.workshops.aws/workshops/c87214bf-11ea-46b7-82d9-4d934c2a7f53/en-US/logs/logstash).

+> Tracing
+>> This folder contains the configuration of tracing, the configuration files were used for processing the observability trace log from sample applicaton to Playground OpenSearch.
+Please refer to [Workshop Tracing](https://catalog.us-east-1.prod.workshops.aws/workshops/c87214bf-11ea-46b7-82d9-4d934c2a7f53/en-US/logs/tracing).

 ## Prerequisites